VeeUye/space-ships/README.md

 ## Roadmap

-- [ ] Add ability to input own itinerary of stations
+- [x] Add ability to input own itinerary of stations
+- [x] Scroll to ship position
 - [ ] Generate distinct planet image for each new station
-- [ ] Scroll background with ship position
+- [ ] Apply transition on scroll to ship
+- [ ] Reposition message bar on dock
 - [ ] Add sound effects to events

 ## Contributions